-- (1) WCFs are subject to the accessory structure setbacks for side and rear yards applicable to the zoning district in which they are located, subject to the provisions contained in this section.
+(1) WCFs are subject to the accessory structure setbacks for side and rear yards applicable to the zoning district in which they are located, subject to the provisions contained in this section.

 The proposed WCF is located in an A-2 Agricultural district.
 The side yard setback in this district is 20 feet and the rear yard setback is 35 feet.
-The closest parcel line to the proposed equipment compound is a side parcel line, 39 feet to the north.
-The rear parcel line is 305 feet from the proposed compound.
+The closest side parcel line to the proposed equipment compound is the front parcel line, 1,031 feet to the south.
+The rear parcel line is 6,790 feet from the proposed compound.
 The facility is in compliance with the district setbacks.

-- (2) For freestanding antenna support structures, if the antenna support structure is to be constructed using breakpoint design technology, the minimum distance from the nearest occupied residential structure, whether or not it is located on the same parcel, must be equal to or greater than 110 percent of the distance from the top of the structure to the breakpoint level of the structure.
+(2) For freestanding antenna support structures, if the antenna support structure is to be constructed using breakpoint design technology, the minimum distance from the nearest occupied residential structure, whether or not it is located on the same parcel, must be equal to or greater than 100 percent of the distance from the top of the structure to the breakpoint level of the structure.